izayura/Currency-converter/README.md

 Another problem I have is getting the data inside the JSON of my API, since I only get to read it as a String and it doesn't bring the data I require.
 If I write directly the code required it works, but when I write the code dynamically with the object's attributes it doesn't.

 I will continue to simplify the code to see if it works, but anyway I'm already researching about Axios, another way to manipulate the API in my project.

+#### June 19
+I could resolve my problem to get the data inside my API, so I didn't have to switch to Axios anymore.
+Also I modified how I was creating my DOM call and the result in displayCurrencies() (before showRate() ) finally showed correctly.

+To make the code more optimal and allow to add more objects without the need to write too much new code, I created an array(arrayRates) where I store my 3 objects.
+Then I created 2 functions
+- createContainers() that is used for iterate each element in arrayRates and fires createContainer() from class CreateRateContainer.
+It fires only when the page is loaded for the first time, so I assigned it inside onload in the body tag(index.html)
+- updateCurrenciesDisplayed() that is used for iterate each element in arrayRates and fires displayCurrencies() from class DisplayCurrencies(before DisplayRate).
+It fires when the input value changed and was assigned inside oninput on the input tag(index.html)

+I merged feature_OOP_logic branch with develop branch and finally merge develop with master.
+I read about using a release branch to merge the code from develop to master, but I considered that for use release branches correctly, with versions numbers, I had to use them from the beginning of the project, so I omitted their use.

+Now the project is open to add new currencies from another countries(as long as they are inside the API).
+I would only have to add a new object with attributes name and symbol, an image of its flag inside img/ folder(named with the same name attribute declared in the object) and finally add this object in arrayRates.

 ## Additional features
 #### Kanban Board